mollthecoder/apt-aside/README.md

 # apt-aside
 apt-aside is a series of shell scripts intended to enable the installation of Debian Testing packages on a Debian Stable system without compromising the stability of the system.
 It achieves this by creating a second Debian installation in your home directory.
 It avoids the overhead of running an entire container or VM, like that of distrobox.

+Important: apt-aside is NOT a security sandbox.
+Do NOT use it to run untrusted programs.

 ## What Doesn't Work
 The following packages will not work:
 - Daemons